-module Tutils:Multithreading utilitiessig
+module Tutils:Multithreading utilitiessig..end

-val create : ('a -> unit) -> 'a -> string -> Thread.t
+val create : ('a -> unit) -> 'a -> string -> Thread.tmain

 will notice it.

-The main process is expected to run main
+The main process is expected to run main after having launched

 the needed threads: that function will sleep until a thread

-val running : string -> Thread.t -> bool
+val join_all : unit -> unitval running : string -> Thread.t -> booltype priority =

 | |